gini-bidone/DevSecOps-gio/Docs/Future-improvements.md

 ----

 1. ### 🔗 Repository Strategy and Mono-repo/Poly-repo Logic
-**Poly-repo Model (App and Infra Repos Separated)**: The current setup of having application code and Kubernetes manifests in a single repository is efficient for this scale.
+- **Poly-repo Model (App and Infra Repos Separated)**: The current setup of having application code and Kubernetes manifests in a single repository is efficient for this scale.
 However, for larger organizations, it's beneficial to separate the two.
 A dedicated infrastructure repository would contain all Kubernetes manifests and Tekton pipelines, managed by the infra team.
 The application repository would hold just the source code.
 This enforces a stricter separation of concerns and access control.
 A change in the app repo would trigger a build pipeline that pushes a new image to the registry.
 The infra repo's pipeline would then be triggered to deploy that new image, perhaps via an automated version update.

-Benefits of Poly-repo: This model improves security, as developers have no access to infrastructure code.
+- **Benefits of Poly-repo**: This model improves security, as developers have no access to infrastructure code.
 It also allows for independent versioning and release cycles for both the application and its infrastructure.

 2. ### 🔗 CI/CD Pipeline Enhancements
 - **Testing and Security Integration**: The current pipeline builds and deploys.
 A more mature pipeline would include automated testing and security checks.